stennety/mywebsite/_posts/2017-11-02-useful-etymological-roots.md

 # Interesting word origins

-## Serendipity

-[Serendipity](https://blog.oxforddictionaries.com/2012/03/what-is-the-origin-of-serendipity/) was invented by writer and politician Horace Walpole in 1754.
-The word _Serendip_ is an old name for Sri Lanka.
-Walpole wrote a fairy tale called _The Three Princes of Serendip_, in which the protagonists "were always making discoveries, by accidents and sagacity, of things they were not in quest of."

 ## Bootleg

 The term, [bootleg](https://english.stackexchange.com/questions/13406/what-is-the-origin-of-bootleg), originally referred to the practice of selling illicit liquor from a flask concealed in a boot leg.
 It came into much wider usage during Prohibition.

+## Electron

+The word [_electron_](https://en.wikipedia.org/wiki/Etymology_of_electricity) comes from the Greek word _elektron_, meaning "amber."
+It was first used by English physicist William Gilbert to refer to amber's attractive properties. _Electricity_ has the same word origin.

 ## Luddite

 The [Luddites](https://en.wikipedia.org/wiki/Luddite) were a group of textile workers in the 19th century, led by Ned Ludd.
 They destroyed weaving machinery as a form of protest, fearing that the time spent learning the skills of their craft would go to waste as machines replaced their role in the industry.
 Although it's a misconception that they were protesting the machinery itself, the term "Luddite" came to refer to the opposition to technology in general.

+## Serendipity

+[Serendipity](https://blog.oxforddictionaries.com/2012/03/what-is-the-origin-of-serendipity/) was invented by writer and politician Horace Walpole in 1754.
+The word _Serendip_ is an old name for Sri Lanka.
+Walpole wrote a fairy tale called _The Three Princes of Serendip_, in which the protagonists "were always making discoveries, by accidents and sagacity, of things they were not in quest of."

 # Reference